zzatang/speech-improvement-cursor/README.md

    - Using inline chat for context-aware coding assistance

 The combination of VS Code and Cursor provides an optimal development environment for this project with code completion, AI assistance, and consistent code style enforcement.

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+### CI Workflow

+The CI workflow automatically runs on every push to the main branch and on all pull requests:

+- **Linting**: Ensures code follows the project's style guidelines
+- **Type Checking**: Validates TypeScript types across the codebase
+- **Building**: Verifies the application builds successfully

+To view the CI workflow status, check the "Actions" tab in the GitHub repository.

+### Deployment Workflow

+The deployment workflow automatically deploys the application to Vercel when changes are pushed to the main branch and the CI workflow passes:

+1. The CI workflow runs first to ensure code quality
+2. If CI passes, the deployment workflow:
+   - Pulls environment information from Vercel
+   - Builds the project for production
+   - Deploys the built artifacts to Vercel

+To deploy manually, you can still use the Vercel CLI or dashboard.

+### Setting Up Vercel Deployment

+1. Create a new project in the [Vercel Dashboard](https://vercel.com/dashboard)
+2. Link your GitHub repository
+3. Configure the environment variables in the Vercel project settings
+4. Generate a Vercel API token in your Vercel account settings
+5. Add the token as a repository secret named `VERCEL_TOKEN` in GitHub:
+   - Go to your repository → Settings → Secrets and variables → Actions
+   - Click "New repository secret"
+   - Name: `VERCEL_TOKEN`
+   - Value: Your Vercel API token

 ## Features